FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/Levee Tool Walls.rst

 2. Crest elevation is another potential source for a fatal error for FLO-2D.
 If a levee or wall crest is lower than an adjacent grid elevation, the FLO-2D engine will stop with a fatal error message and the erroneous elevations are reported to the error.chk file.
-The plugin can validate elevations using the debug options.
+The Plugin can validate elevations using the debug options.
 See Debug section for instructions.